OCENS is pleased to once again provide our

 OCENS has gone the extra mile in helping you to comply with the race rules and discourage users from accessing data that is not race compliant.
 The “Race” version of WeatherNet blocks access to non-public data sets all the while helping to keep users satellite communications cost down.
 We also offer the entire service and all downloads for free to anyone during the race period.

 Q) I already have the standard WeatherNet installed, how do I convert this to the race version?

 A) Download and install the WeatherNet Race version for your race.
-Installing this will convert your current version to the race version.
 If you are running an earlier versionof WeatherNet you will be directed to uninstall this older version before installing WeatherNet Race.
 While running the Race version, you will not have access to any of the non-public data and you will not be charged for any downloads.
-After the race you will need to click on the ”Convert from Race Version” tool from your desktop or program menu (under OCENS WeatherNet on the Program list) to convert back to the standard version and restore access to the full WeatheNet library.
+After the race you will need to reinstall the standard WeatherNet program.

 Q) How do I get WeatherNet for the race?